Plate I - Splendor Solis

 Then, above all is the Super-conscious Sun, the True One-Ego (Tiphareth), seated within the heart of all humanity.
 Its rays are both straight (Masculine) and wavy (Feminine) while the countenance bears a benevolent, loving and concerned expression.
 It is All-Loving, All-Forgiving and eternally patient with waiting on our ‘return’.

 So, we have the Super-conscious (the Ego-Son), deep within Subconsciousness (Moon), which, in turn, is deep within Self-consciousness (Mercury).
-All 3 above (and within) the false, separative ego-consciousness of generic mankind.
+All 3 above (and within and behind) the false, separative ego-consciousness of generic mankind.

 This, then, is the “Operation of the Sun and Moon with the aid of Mercury”, the ‘Arms of the Art’ with which the Aspirant proceeds into the following illustrations on his Road of Return.